-- 1.)
-Technicians shall be A&P licensed mechanics with at least three (3) years' experience in helicopter maintenance or have completed factory training school/course for the make and model aircraft to be serviced.
-There shall be no more than one (1) Apprentice/assistant for each mechanic employed.
-Ramp attendants, refuelers, and aircraft detailers shall not be considered mechanics apprentices. - 2.)
-Verification shall be made of technician's A&P certificate and past experience.
-The employer shall require a mechanic applicant to provide an FAA abstract of his/her certificate record and auto license record.
+- Technicians must be A&P licensed mechanics with at least three (3) years' experience in helicopter maintenance or have completed factory training school/course for the make and model aircraft to be serviced.
+There must be no more than one (1) Apprentice/assistant for each mechanic employed.
+Ramp attendants, refuelers, and aircraft detailers must not be considered mechanics apprentices. - 2) Verification must be made of technician's A&P certificate and past experience.
+The employer must require a mechanic applicant to provide an FAA abstract of his/her certificate record and auto license record.